milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

-* fix multiqc conda environment, don't specify channel so that numpy is installed, or maybe try specifying `$CONDA_PREFIX`
+* run multiqc once per species/genome

 * fully separate multi-threaded and single-threaded steps in k-mer counting workflow